msayson/msayson.github.io/_posts/2026-06-03-why-deletion-means-different-things.md

 Organizations may use anonymization or de-identification when full deletion is not required or feasible.
 However, preserving analytical utility while removing all identifying information can be difficult.
 Re-identification risks increase when joining datasets across systems.

-**Key destruction**: Encryption keys are deleted so that data can no longer be decrypted.
+**Key destruction** (crypto-shredding): Encryption keys are deleted so that data can no longer be decrypted.

 * Common in cloud architectures
 * Encrypted data remains stored
 * Access is prevented via inability to decrypt the data rather than through physical deletion
+* Potentially acceptable only where resulting data is beyond recovery

 **Suppression**: Data is retained but excluded from operational processing.